adambard/learnxinyminutes-docs/javascript.html.markdown

 // If you try to access a value that's not yet set, you'll get undefined. myObj.myFourthKey; // = undefined

+// JavaScript objects are not instantiated from blueprints ("classes" in other
+// object-oriented languages), but may refer to another special object called a
+// "prototype".
+See later section for more info.

 ///////////////////////////////////
 // 3.
 Logic and Control Structures